mihix9375/OpenPose_with_Distributedprocessing/readme.md

 - Caution this project is not perfect
 - This project can just output JSON files
 - Can't create BVH file
+- Please wait a moment until completion.

 ## How to build
 ### Server (Master)